mesosphere/dcos-commons/docs/pages/_includes/services/security-configure-transport-encryption.md

 where `<service name>` is the name of the service to be installed.

 #### Install the service
-Install the DC/OS {{ include.techName }} service including the following options in addition to your own:
+Install the DC/OS {{ include.data.techName }} service including the following options in addition to your own:
 ```json
 {
     "service": {